Change of Status Application Meaning

-If you want to change the purpose of your stay in USA from the one you gave at the port of entry to immigration officer, you have to file a ‘Change of status’ application with USCIS.
+Basically, If you want to change the purpose of your stay in USA from the one you used to enter, you have to file a COS using form i539 application with USCIS.
+Your current status is mentioned on your i94.

-Example: If you entered USA on H1B visa, your status = H1B.
+If you entered USA on H1B visa, your status is H1B and the same is printed on your i94.
 Your dependent spouse and kids would have the status as H4.
 Check their i94 and you should be able to verify.

-No. Your i94 status does not change until USCIS approves your COS application.
+Your i94 status does not change until USCIS actually approves your COS application.
+Your visa type does not change from the USCIS receipt date.

-The H1B transfer with change of status should be approved first to change your status from H4 to H1B to start working.
+- H4 to H1B Transfer with change of status (COS) – The H1B transfer with COS should be approved first to change your status from H4 to H1B to start working.

 Premium processing (result in 15 calendar days including RFE) is available unless it has been specifically suspended.
 In 2018, H1B premium processing was suspended for all H1B transfer, extension and amendment applications temporarily.